-Beginning December 7, 2016 with the annual tree lighting ceremony, you can stop by anytime to see the dazzling Tree of Hope on display in City Hall's gorgeous rotunda.
+Beginning December 5, 2022 with the annual tree lighting ceremony, you can stop by anytime to see the dazzling Tree of Hope on display in Grace Cathedral.
 At 22 feet tall, it is the largest origami-decorated Christmas tree in the world.

 It's covered in over 15,000 handmade paper cranes and stars that each contain hopeful messages for the future contributed by people of all nationalities.
-Simply walk inside during business hours (from 8am to 8pm) to visit.
+Simply walk inside to visit.

 Every year since the 1980s, this adorable Victorian home and the 65-foot pine outside of it are transformed into a larger-than-life outdoor Christmas living room, with giant stockings and teddy bears hanging from the fireplace-garage, and enormous colorful presents surrounding the gigantic tree.

-This local favorite of the Noe Valley neighborhood is worth a visit and a photo op.
+This local favorite of the Castro neighborhood is worth a visit and a photo op.
 You can stop by 3650 21st Street any day during the month of December, and on some nights, you may even enjoy a visit from Santa.